 The school health programme aims at achieving a sustained and rapid improvement of the health of school children.
 This is to ensure that children from preschool age to adolescence are as healthy as possible so they can be in the right position to receive teachings and also attain their maximum physical and intellectual potentials.
 School Health Programme seeks to provide the right learning environment as regards to the health of the child and the physical environment so as to make it conducive for learning.

 During the colonial period, school health was low, there were, in fact, no school facilities.
 In the 19th century, the British Empire then decided to implement western education in Nigeria.
 In Nigeria, primary education began in 1842, secondary education in 1859 with the first Grammar School in Lagos.
 However, the sanitary conditions for pupils were low.

-The School Health Programme comprises of various components which include:
+The Preschool Program for Toddlers comprises of various components which include:

 School health services: Health services are supervised and provided by the school through nurses at the school clinics to protect and ensure the health of students.
 This service includes assessment, planning, coordination of direct care for all pupils, including those with special health care needs.